 The site was designed and built principally for mobile devices, to reflect the usage patterns of its core audiences.
 Designing mobile-first helped us to make clear choices for which content would be most important for students.

 We tested the website throughout production with real students, including both freshers and those who were returning from the summer break.
-As the pandemic situation evolves we will will continue to work with Student Minds on the project.
+As the pandemic situation evolves we will continue to work with Student Minds on the project.

 I feel like we talk about designing mobile-first a lot, but it’s very easy to float away from it – for ease of showcasing, user testing, among others.
 But when you actually do it, you get a sharp lesson in prioritising your content for your users needs.